 Worry is like a rocking chair, it gives you something to do but doesn’t get you anywhere - Quote

 Whether you’re trying to cope with unexpected expenses, juggling bills, or drowning in debt drafting a budget can help reduce stress by setting out a clear money plan that is simple, verifiable, and flexible.

-A money plan clearly shows how to divvy up income and presents you with choices based on your financial limitations.
+A money plan clearly shows how to divvy up income and presents you with choices based on your own finances.
 It will (when followed) save you the grief of overspending followed by rash decisions in an attempt to cover the shortfall.

-Many of our clients at Moni Ora have told us how the simple act of writing the numbers down on the budgeting sheet made them feel so much better!
+Many of our clients at Moni Ora have told us how the simple act of writing the numbers down on the budgeting sheet made them feel so much better.
 It gets 'the worry' out of their head, clears the mind, and reduces stress.
-Get started with a budget worksheet that provides an overview of your finances....

 Give it a go!
 Download our budgeting worksheets and get started in the privacy of your own home today.